proton/alexa-shopping-list-to-email/README.md

 ## Requirements
 - Amazon account with Alexa shopping list
-- Email account with SMTP access (Gmail, etc.)

 ## Notes
 - The script uses Selenium WebDriver and Chromium in headless mode.
-- For Gmail, you may need an App Password (not your main password).
 - The selectors for shopping list items and delete buttons may change if Amazon updates their UI.
-- Node.js 24 is used in the Docker image.